A Learning Community

 Post Baccalaureate or Master Degree Holders

-If you hold a bachelor's or master's degree from another college or university please visit our Teacher Intern Program.
-This program is specifically designed to accelerate the academic process while getting you the core classes that you need toward the teaching certification.
+If you hold a bachelor's or master's degree from another college or university please visit our Teacher Certification Pathways page.
+These programs are specifically designed to accelerate the academic process while getting you the core classes that you need toward the teaching certification.

 "From my first visit to the admissions office to finally walking across the platform to receive my diploma, Wilson College was the perfect choice for me to earn my Bachelor of Arts in Education because of its affordability, level of preparation for today's classroom, and incredibly supportive team of professors and educators.
 The professors and adjuncts in the education department are continually seeking ways to keep their curriculum and instruction engaging and relevant for the ever changing classroom environment.
 I would highly recommend Wilson College as a great place to build relationships and fulfill that lifelong dream of being a teacher."